- Infectious Diseases & Outbreaks Home

 DETECT Education Resources

-- To learn about the new Notifiable Diseases Rules effective 9/30/2020, request the free on-site DTR CEU Program conducted by Infectious Diseases & Outbreaks District Investigators.
+- To learn about the new Notifiable Diseases Rules effective 4/14/2024, request a free DTR CEU Program conducted by Infectious Diseases & Outbreaks District Investigators.

-- Download the updated DTR Flyer as reference and to share with other reporters.
+- Download the updated Notifiable Disease Rule Appendices for reference and to share with other reporters.

 Below are the Alabama Notifiable Diseases and a link to basic information about each disease.